BayatGames/conventions/docs/glossary.md

 **CORS (Cross-Origin Resource Sharing)**: A security feature that allows or restricts web applications running at one origin to request resources from a different origin.

 **CRUD**: Create, Read, Update, Delete - the four basic operations of persistent storage.

+**Conventional Commits**: A specification for adding human and machine-readable meaning to commit messages.

+**DevSecOps**: An extension of DevOps that integrates security practices throughout the software development lifecycle.

 ## D